agentmorris/camera-trap-ml-survey/README.md

 ### Papers that are more or less pre-publication / alternative versions of another paper that is already included

 ...or were otherwise redundant or out of scope in a way that made summarization unnecessary.
 This section is basically here to remind me that I've already come across something.

+* Yoshida S, Matsuda Y, Tsubouchi K, Suwa H, Yasumoto K. Wildlife Detection using Motion History Information Captured by Camera Trap in the Dark.
+In Companion Proceedings of the 27th International Conference on Distributed Computing and Networking 2026 Jan 6 (pp. 22-23).

 * Kissling WD, Evans JC, Zilber R, Breeze TD, Shinneman S, Schneider LC, Chalmers C, Fergus P, Wich S, Geelen LH.
 Development of a cost-efficient automated wildlife camera network in a European Natura 2000 site.
 Basic and Applied Ecology.
 2024 Sep 1;79:141-52.